 The amendments also add language about protecting gun rights, making government property expropriation more difficult, and expanding the scope of freedom of expression from just written and spoken language to include “other expressive activities.”

-For example, some point out that subsections that say the freedoms declared by the bill are subject to “reasonable limits prescribed by law” in effect act the same as Section 1 of the federal Charter of Rights, which similarly makes rights and freedoms “subject only to such reasonable limits prescribed by law.”
-During the pandemic, this section was cited in courts when saying public health measures such as mandates were considered reasonable limits on individual rights.
+For example, some point out that subsections that say the freedoms declared by the Bill are subject to “reasonable limits prescribed by law” in effect act the same as Section 1 of the federal Charter of Rights, which similarly makes rights and freedoms “subject only to such reasonable limits prescribed by law.”
+During the pandemic, this section was cited in courts when ruling public health measures such as mandates were considered reasonable limits on individual rights.

 “Disappointing drafting for the proposed Alberta Bill of Rights.
 Why copy one of the biggest mistakes from the Canadian Charter?”
 Bruce Pardy, professor of law at Queen’s University, said on the X platform.